PetWorm/LARVIO/README.md

 ## Dependencies
-LARVIO depends on `OpenCV` (4.1.2 on OSX and 3.4.6 on Ubuntu 18.04), `Eigen`, `Boost`, `Suitesparse`, `Ceres` and `Pangolin`.
+LARVIO depends on `OpenCV` (4.1.2 on OSX and 3.4.6 on Ubuntu 16.04/18.04), `Eigen`, `Boost`, `Suitesparse`, `Ceres` and `Pangolin`. `gcc 7` is needed under Ubuntu 16.04.

-The software has been tested on OSX 10.15 and Ubuntu 18.04.
-The performance under Ubuntu 16.04 is not guaranteed right now.
+The software has been tested on OSX 10.15 and Ubuntu 16.04/18.04.
 It can also be integrated into ROS easily with some modification of the interface.

 ## Usage